-If you're planning a house extension project, this can be the perfect time to tackle your garden makeover too, especially if you're going to be removing side access to the rear garden.
+If you're starting a house extension project, this can be the perfect time to think about how to plan your garden design too, especially if you're going to be removing side access to the rear garden.
 The last thing you want to do is build a sleek new extension and then have to cart machinery and landscaping materials through your house to complete the garden at a later date.
 Plan for the work to be completed at the same time to minimise the inevitable upheaval.

 If your extension design is quite modern, it's a good idea to continue the contemporary look and feel in your outside space too for a cohesive look.
 Pristine clipped hedges are a useful way to zone a seating space, plus they'll soften the look of hard landscaping or the rendered finish of an extension.

-If the traditional country garden look is not for you, keep it clean and contemporary with a modern furniture set and a timeless monochrome palette.
+If the traditional country garden look is not for you, keep it clean and contemporary with modern garden ideas and go for a sleek furniture set and a timeless monochrome palette.
 Paint fences and walls in similar tones for a smart backdrop to your space.
-If you only have a small balcony or courtyard with no room for flowerbeds, pack the space with pot plants instead to introduce some much needed greenery to your scheme.
+If you only have a small balcony or courtyard garden with no room for flowerbeds, pack the space with pot plants instead to introduce some much needed greenery to your scheme.

 Not being able to jet off to other countries as easily has meant that there's been a growing appreciation for our outdoor spaces.
-Have a relaxation area where you can recline with a book or simply lie there and soak up the sun (remember your SPF).
-Outdoor heating means that you can enjoy your garden well into the evening and in the cooler months too.
+Have a relaxation area where you can recline with a book or simply lie there and soak up the sun (remember your SPF in summer).
+Outdoor heating, such as the best patio heaters or fire pits, means that you can enjoy your garden well into the evening and in the cooler months too.